Skip to content

 inputs

-Optional Input parameters allow you to specify data that the plugin expects to use during runtime.
-The OpenTestFactory orchestrator stores input parameters as environment variables.
-Input IDs with uppercase letters are converted to lowercase during runtime.
-We recommended using lowercase input ids.
+For provider plugins, the OpenTestFactory orchestrator stores input parameters as environment variables.
+Input IDs with uppercase letters are converted to lowercase at runtime.
+We recommend using lowercase input IDs.

 This example configures two inputs: numOctocats and octocatEyeColor.
 The numOctocats input is not required and will default to a value of ‘1’.
 The octocatEyeColor input is required and has no default value.
 Workflow files that use this plugin must use the with keyword to set an input value for octocatEyeColor.
 For more information about the with syntax, see “Workflow syntax for OpenTestFactory orchestrator.”